jondelatorre/Employee/README.md

     1. `Authorization: Basic {base64(user:password)}`
         1. Replace {base64(user:password)} with the actual base64 encoding for username and password.
 1. Path Parameters
-    1. {employeeId}: Replace it with the actual employee id you want to delete, e.g.:1
+    1. `{employeeId}`: Replace it with the actual employee id you want to delete, e.g.:1
 #### Response
 The response body will be empty in case the operation succeeds.
 If the employee does not exist or the employee has been already deleted, it will return an error message in json format.